-Any interested student who has taken at least two 300/400-level English courses and has a college GPA of 3.2+ and an English GPA of 3.5+ should contact the EHP director at firstname.lastname@example.org.
+Any interested student who has taken at least two 300/400-level English courses and has a college GPA of 3.2+ and an English GPA of 3.5+ should contact EHP director Professor Moy or English chair Professor Loscocco.
 Upon admission to the EHP, students must (re)declare themselves as English Honors majors in Literature, Creative Writing, or Professional Writing.
 (MHC students redeclare themselves as Macaulay English Honors students in their area of specialization.)
 Students must also maintain both their College and English GPAs.

 English Honors Room

-Carman 384 has been renovated to include tables, chairs, whiteboards, a printer, and access to the Department's new laptops and e-readers.
+Carman 384 has been renovated to include tables, chairs, whiteboards, and a printer.
 EHP students have exclusive access to the Honors Room and its equipment.

-Students meet with the EHP director several times during the year.
-All students attend an EHP pre-registration meeting at the end of each semester, just prior to registration, for curricular news, advisement, and socializing.
-After the pre-registration meeting, each EHP student meets individually with the EHP director to go over his or her schedule—see below.
+Students meet with the EHP faculty several times during the year, particularly during registration, when each EHP student meets individually with the EHP faculty to go over his or her schedule—see below.
 In addition to meetings, students also receive regular email notifications about upcoming meetings and presentations concerning peer-tutoring, writing contests, student publications, internships on and off campus, graduate school, fellowships, etc.

-The EHP director is responsible for providing English-major advisement for all EHP students, and does all ENG/ENW literature and writing permissions (and directs students to Professor McElligott for HUM humanities permissions).
-Incoming students fill out an EHP Entry Form, describing their academic history and plans at Lehman College, which the director keeps on file.
-In addition, all students maintain an English Honors Worksheet for their particular specialization, which helps them and the director chart the courses they need as they make their way through the English Honors major.
-Students must meet individually with the director during registration, but are free to consult with her at any time.
-The English Chair, Professor Blanco, along with the regular English advisors, Professors McElligott and O'Boy, are also available to help, though students need permission from both the EHP director and the English Chair to register for ENG/ENW 481/482 or any other honors-level course.
-Updates about upcoming courses of particular interest to EHP students are highlighted in the November and April EHP pre-registration meetings.
+The EHP faculty are responsible for providing English-Honors-Major advisement for all EHP students, and do all ENG/ENW literature and writing permissions (and direct students to Professor McElligott for HUM humanities permissions).
+Incoming students fill out an EHP Entry Form, describing their academic history and plans at Lehman College, which the EHP faculty keep on file.
+In addition, all students maintain an English Honors Worksheet for their particular specialization, which helps them and the EHP faculty chart the courses they need as they make their way through the English Honors major.
+Students must meet individually with the EHP faculty during registration, but are free to consult with them at any time.
+The EHP faculty work with the Undergraduate Advising Coordinator, who is also available to all EHP students.
+Students need permission from both the EHP director and the English Chair to register for ENG/ENW 481/482 or any other honors-level course.

 - English Honors majors should be enrolled in the English Honors Program by the Spring Term prior to the Fall Term in which they plan to take ENG/ENW 481 and 482.

 - ENG 481 or ENW 481: Honors Tutorial (3 credits).
-In the spring, with the help of the EHP director, rising seniors find a mentor and decide on a project; fill out a tutorial permission form and get the permission/signature of their mentor, the EHP Director, and the English Chair; wait until the Department notifies them that their application for the tutorial has been approved; and then register online when they receive course permission.
+In the spring, with the help of the EHP director, rising seniors find a mentor and decide on a thesis-topic; fill out a tutorial permission form and get the permission/signature of their mentor, the EHP Director, and the English Chair; and then register online when they receive course permission.
 Once registration is complete (and before the end of Spring classes), students meet with their mentors to develop a summer reading list as part of the Summer Contract for their senior thesis that they must submit to their mentor and the EHP faculty no later than the day of the Lehman College Commencement.

 - The ENG 481 or ENW 481 tutorial replaces an elective for all Honors English majors: see the Honors Major worksheet for your specialization for details.
 EHP students take only one credit (ENG/ENW 482) more than regular English majors.

 - ENG/ENW 482: Honors Colloquium (1 credit).
-In the fall, senior honors students attend weekly individual tutorial meetings (ENG or ENW 481) with their mentors as they research, draft, revise, and edit their English Honors Project.
-In the fall, students also attend a weekly or biweekly colloquium (ENG/ENW 482) led by the EHP director.
-The colloquium enables students to stay on top of their project-calendar, share work-in-progress and provide peer-feedback in return, and attend presentations on graduate schools, writing contests, and scholarships.
+In the fall, senior honors students attend weekly individual tutorial meetings (ENG or ENW 481) with their mentors as they research, draft, revise, and edit their English Honors thesis.
+In the fall, students also attend a weekly or biweekly colloquium (ENG 482) led by the EHP faculty.
+The colloquium enables students to stay on top of their thesis-calendar, share work-in-progress and provide peer-feedback in return, and attend presentations on graduate schools, writing contests, and scholarships.

-ENG/ENW 481/482 involves real effort, but it is also a rewarding and enjoyable experience that allows students to achieve their personal best as they complete their work as English honors majors.
-Graduates of 481/482 are always on hand—in CA 384, at the pre-registration meetings, or by email—to talk about the challenges and triumphs of doing a senior project.
+ENG/ENW 481/482 involves real effort, but it is also a rewarding and transformative experience that allows students to achieve their personal best as they complete their work as English honors majors.
+Graduates of 481/482 can always be contacted by email to talk about the challenges and triumphs of doing a senior project.